"A GOLDEN FUTURE"

 The Promise is a newly finished, but actually old piece.
 I started it when I was in the early 20s.
 The woman in the center can be associated with different roles: connecting, linking, supporting, unifying, but also with holding, carrying (weight), taking on a challenge.
 The scene takes place in the early morning hours, leaving behind the darkness of the night and leading into the light.

 The Statue of Liberty behind a crumbling wall.
-There are many conflicts in American's politics but also in Americans society.
+There are many conflicts in American's politics and society.
 This artwork is a reminder that it is not all black and white.
 There are also gray shades.
 So we have to start talking and see each other.
 To people who think like us, but also to those who do not - if possible.
 Most of us are tired of all the anger & hatred.
 Most of us long for peace.
-And, as I stated in my essay, we have to stop the silence between us to get closer together and to change our future to a better, more peaceful, one.
+And, as I stated in my essay (see below), we have to stop the silence between us to get closer together and to change our future to a better, more peaceful, one.
 Because “silence is not always peace".
 (Amanda Gorman)

 Art inspired by "An Alien's View" (see below)